Memos Lay Out Sexual Misconduct Allegations Against Opera Star David Daniels

 The university also points out that at all times during these alleged episodes, "Professor Daniels exercised potential or actual academic supervisory authority over some or all of the students."
 (UM's standards code explicitly states that sexual harassment by faculty and staff is illegal by both federal and state standards and "will not be tolerated at the University of Michigan.")

 The accusations detailed in the university memos are undated.
-It's unclear if any of them precede a separate allegation made by graduate student Andrew Lipian, who last year filed a civil suit against UM and Daniels, claiming that Daniels drugged and raped him in March 2017.
+It's unclear if any of them precede a separate allegation made by graduate student Andrew Lipian, who last year filed a civil suit against UM and Daniels, claiming that Daniels drugged and assaulted him in March 2017.
 Lipian came forward about two months after Schultz made his accusations public, though he later dropped Daniels as a party in his suit.

 The university became aware of Lipian's allegations in August 2018; by Aug.
 22, the university publicly announced that Daniels had taken "a leave of absence" from teaching.
 In 2018, Daniels was paid over $191,000 by UM, according to the school's annual salary disclosure reports, which are published each November.
 (In 2017, he received over $174,000 from the university.)